Three men in Fort Bend County were arrested for sex crimes against children from Feb. 23-29, 2020.

 One possible defense can include if the adult was less than 4 years older than the child, was of the opposite sex, didn’t use threats or force, and was not a registered sex offender.
 In such a case, a consenting age defense could be offered.

 The other factor would be if the adult was married to the alleged victim.
 That would mean no offense happened.

 Other defenses against such charges may also be available to those who have been unjustly or falsely accused of a sex crime involving a child.

 If you are such a person, contact the Neal Davis Law Firm today.
-We’ll give you a free legal review of your case.
+We’ll give you a legal review of your case.
 Then, you can decide how you want to proceed against a charge of indecency with a child by exposure or by contact.